Dorothy Cameron Disney: Marriage advice columnist

 Her column, "Can This Marriage Be Saved", ran in Ladies' Home Journal for 30 years.

 Initially the column was done in partnership with a marriage counseling professional, but later she "made it entirely her own", obtaining source material from "counseling agencies across the country."

 In an article for her publisher's 100th anniversary, she wrote that "He (or she) never listens" was "the single greatest pitfall" in marriage.
 Her column sought to address "the inability of husband and wife to communicate".

 Biography

 She was born in Oklahoma, then still a territory, to Mr. and Mrs. Loren G. Disney.
 Her father was a lawyer and an American federal civil servant.

 She married Milton MacKaye, a magazine writer.
 She was known formally afterward as Dorothy Disney MacKaye, but wrote under the name Dorothy Cameron Disney.
 She and her husband were married for 50 years, until his death.
 They were survived by their son, William R. MacKaye, their daughter-in-law, Mary Anne MacKaye, and five grandchildren.

 Earlier career

-She began her writing career in 1929 with short stories and eventually wrote nine mystery novels,.
-Among her novels were:
+She began her writing career in 1929 with short stories and eventually wrote nine mystery novels.
+Her novel Death in the Back Seat was reviewed by the New York Times.